This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Laws that restrict where registered sex offenders may live have become increasingly popular during the past decade.
 As of 2007, some 27 states and hundreds of municipalities had enacted laws that bar sex offenders from residing near schools, parks, playgrounds and day care centers.
 The specified distance from a school or other venue is typically 1,000 feet but varies from 500 to 2,500 feet, depending on the jurisdiction.

 The laws, which have wide public support, are modeled after Florida’s “Jessica’s Law,” named for a nine-year-old Florida girl who was kidnapped and killed by a molester.
-They follow the Wetterling Act of 1994 mandating sex offender registration and the 1996 Megan’s Law requiring public notification when an offender moves into a community.
+They follow the Wetterling Act of 1994 mandating sex offender registration and the 1996 Megan’s Law requiring public notification when a person convicted of a sex offense moves into a community.

 Residency restriction laws have led to some unanticipated and unintended consequences.
-In many locations — most noticeably in urban areas — the restrictions have created overlapping exclusion zones that severely limit where offenders can live.
+In many locations — most noticeably in urban areas — the restrictions have created overlapping exclusion zones that severely limit where persons convicted of sex offenses can live.
 In some cities the only acceptable sites are in high-crime neighborhoods or commercial zones.
 Even when residential areas are available, sex offenders just released from prison may not be able to find affordable housing in those areas.

-- Many locations have implemented residency laws that prohibit sex offenders from living near schools or other places where children gather.
+- Many locations have implemented residency laws that prohibit sex individuals convicted of a sex offense from living near schools or other places where children gather.

 - Studies show that restrictions can create exclusion zones that make it difficult, if not impossible, for sex offenders to find housing.